grgbr/enbox/sphinx/api.rst

 setup and enter a jail filesystem with arbitrary filesystem entry group ID as well as its assotiated list of private |namespaces|.

-.. todo:: add reference to library setup/enter jail API
+.. todo:: add reference to library setup/enter jail config API

 Capability cleanup library
 --------------------------